rpi-graduate-council/grad-wiki/Living/Transportation.md

 ---

 ## PubSafe Safety Escort
-[This service is available around the clock](https://publicsafety.rpi.edu/personal-safety/transportation), by RPI Public Safety.
-If you work late at night and want to get home safely, or are generally worried for your safety, you can 518-276-6656, for an officer to _"..either provide transportation or walk you safely to your destination.
+[This service is available for all students, around the clock (24/7)](https://publicsafety.rpi.edu/personal-safety/transportation), by RPI Public Safety.
+If you work late at night and want to get home safely, or are generally worried for your safety, you can call 518-276-6656 for an officer to _"..either provide transportation or walk you safely to your destination.
 A point-to-point safety escort is also available within a five-minute radius of the Rensselaer campus."_

 ## Bus
 ### RPI Shuttle